Skip to content

 • Niall Treacy

-Team GB skater Niall Treacy is currently competing in his second Olympic Winter Games, having shown remarkable progress since taking his bow at Beijing 2022.
+Team GB skater Niall Treacy has competed in his second Olympic Winter Games this month, having shown remarkable progress since taking his bow at Beijing 2022.

 The 25-year-old is out there on his own, racing solo.
 And racing against the clock.
 Sprinting against the swiftest skaters in the world – on ice!